4 Tips for Attracting American Goldfinches to your Yard – Guaranteed

 If a tree or shrub isn’t an option, try building up a brush pile nearby with sticks, wood and grass as a shelter option.
 I feed birds from my apartment balcony and hang my feeders underneath a ledge to provide cover.
 I also buy hanging plants in the spring and summer for some natural greenery/shelter and have a convenient conifer tree close by that birds hang out in.

-4. Put out a Water Source
+4. Put out a Bird Bath

 This is another universal tip that I share in most of my bird-attracting articles.
 Adding a bird bath to your yard will bring all sorts of species in with more regularity.
 They all need water!